 The philosophy of healthy eating is pretty simple really and it resonates with my naturopathic philosophy.
 (First, work on the overall diet and then worry about specific additional nutrient needs only if they are warranted for that individual).

 Sometimes we can over-complicate things but when helping my clients to regain their health and vitality, it is essential to address their diet.
 No amount of supplements can combat the weaknesses of a diet laden with processed and packaged foods.
-Having said that, it sounds easy but if the thought of changing your diet for the better makes you break out in a sweat we can gently and realistically help you move to a healthier lifestyle.
+Having said that, it sounds easy but if the thought of changing your diet for the better makes you break out in a sweat I can gently and realistically help you move to a healthier lifestyle.